registered hospitals on Medlinx

 The journey of Medlinx

 Dr. Ali Esmail from Koronis Health, Canada was concerned that EMR solutions were not making patient care any better in hospitals.
 In fact, these were largely built for legal documentation & billing.
-He wanted to better equip physicians with patient data and unchain care teams from the burden of documentation and vague communication channels so to achieve better patient care.
+He wanted to better equip physicians with patient data and unchain care teams from the burden of documentation and vague communication channels to achieve better patient care.

 How can we replace the old pen-and-paper methods of clinical management and sync teams on a smart app?